Learn what fits for you.

 A Health Maintenance Organization (HMO) is a managed care approach to health care.
 HMOs have defined networks of medical providers and facilities that members must use when seeking health care services.
 This managed care approach is intended to help control costs by providing efficient and effective health care.

-Remember, HOMs usually require the use of specific networks of doctors and hospitals.
+Remember, HMOs and ACOs usually require the use of specific networks of doctors and hospitals.

-State Farm offers HMOs to employees in most locations.
+State Farm offers HMOs/ACOs to employees in many locations.
 However, there are some locations where your only health care option may be the State Farm Group Medical PPO Plan.
-Eligibility for an HMO plan is based on your Work or Reside ZIP code.
-Teleworker assignments where Work and Reside addresses are the same should contact the State Farm Benefits Center for assistance in determining HMO eligibility.
+Eligibility for an HMO or ACO plan is based on your Work or Reside ZIP code.
+Teleworker assignments where work and residence addresses are the same should contact the State Farm Benefits Center for assistance in determining HMO or ACO eligibility.

-While it's important for you to know that State Farm offers HMOs to employees and ensures appropriate benefits are provided, the HMO plans themselves determine treatment approvals, not State Farm.
-Therefore, you should review all HMO plan documents carefully in order to make an informed decision on your health care selection.
+While it's important for you to know that State Farm offers HMOs and ACOs to employees and ensures appropriate benefits are provided, the plans themselves determine treatment approvals, not State Farm.
+Therefore, you should review all HMO or ACO plan documents carefully in order to make an informed decision on your health care selection.